PO Box 618

 Jeanine Cody works as our photographer, photo editor, and uploader of auctions (to LiveAuctioneers and Wavebid).
 During auctions, she is the clerk, sitting next to Jason to keep him on his toes.
 She occasionally travels to pick up collections across the USA, too.
 When not at work, you might find her with her husband, son, daughter-in-law, and grandson, playing with her pets (dogs, goats, and miniature horses) and grand-pets, or working her land.
 She makes a mean batch of brownies that are often enjoyed by the office staff, plus she has a great sense of humor!

-Meagan oversees the packing area and coordinates the shipping functions for every invoice.
+Meagan coordinates the shipping functions for every invoice, including finding the best shipper cost and insurance.
 She controls the inventory of shipping materials, and orders all the items we need to run the office and concession stand at auctions.
 She has also traveled to pick up collections in various states, and is the cashier and phone bidder during auctions.
 Meagan loves spending time with her husband and three kids, enjoying their sports events and family vacations.
 She is famous for her no-bake cookies and known for sarcasm being her love language.

 Father.
 Grandfather.
 Auctioneer.

 John was the co-founder of Woody Auction and took over the business from his father, Milton Woody, in 1966.
 He was the auctioneer of record for all auctions across the United States until his son Jason took over in 2007.
 John was a man of his word.
 His handshake was more precise and valid than any pen on paper could ever be.
 He told great stories, some of which were true.
 He had a mischievous smile and was helpful to those in need.
 He never met a dog he would not greet or a horse or jack he would not compare to his father’s mules.
 He was not a loud-laughing man, but his jokes would make him shake uncontrollably.
 He leaves behind three children and eight grandchildren and many others who loved him.